-The first day set the tone for the two to follow, with key-note speakers and workshops.
-Overall the first speakers painted a picture of how we are all part of one flow system.
+The first day set the tone with key-note speakers and workshops.
+The first speakers painted a picture of how we are all part of one flow system.
 How we tend the earth today affects what returns to us tomorrow.
 Our own lives are part of this flow system in time and space.
 How we are in the world affects those around us, other humans, animals and nature.
 Different angles and perspectives on saying the same thing.
 We are all interconnected.
 How we think and feel is as important as what we do.
 It all counts.

 One memorable quote I took away described our lives as "our experience to make contact to remain intact".

 Lots of interesting questions were raised and discussed: How can you apply these concepts meaningfully in the world of business?
 What does it mean to award personhood to a river?
-Do you know how trackers can tell the sex of a human from their footprint in the sand (I was intrigued by this!)?
+Do you know how trackers can tell the sex of a human from their footprint in the sand?
 How can we connect to others in a meaningful way and still nurture ourselves?
 Why do our dogs do what they do?
 You can check out the links to a couple of the keynote speeches below to learn more.

 ‘Tracking on Mother Earth’ from Willem Larsen, outlining the concept of the whole earth as a connected system and how we can choose how we work with it.

 ‘I think, I feel’ from Brandt Stickley, dipping into Classical Chinese Medicine, how the whole body as a connected system of mind body spirit and also connected to the bigger picture, the earth.